Refined descendant invariants of toric surfaces: Refined count of plane rational marked tropical curves

 \subsection{On the uniqueness of the refinement}

+The summands in the right-hand side of the recursion (\ref{emu}) are enumerated by splittings of a tree with a unique $(k+2)$-valent vertex into trees with a $(k+1)$-valent vertex and a trivalent vertex.
+One, however, can use a recursion based on splittings into trees of other type (for instance, into trees having two trivalent vertices and a $k$-valent vertex etc.).
+Iterating such a recursion, we finally end up with the sum of the form $\sum_\alpha \left(c_\alpha\sum_T\mu_y(T)\right)$, where $\alpha$ runs over the set of combinatorial types of trivalent trees with $k+2$ leaves, $T$ ranges over all possible labelings of the leaves of a fixed tree of type $\alpha$ by elements of the sequence $A$, and $\mu_y(T)$ is the product of the factors $[\mu(V)]^+_y$ over all the vertices of $T$.

-In fact, one can define refined weights of marked vertices of valency $>4$ using other types of trees than those used in Section \ref{spsi2}.
-We intend to show that all such definitions lead to refined invariants that differ from $RD_y(\Delta,\on)$ by a multiplicative constant factor, and hence yield the same normalized refined invariant $NRD_y(\Delta,\on)$.
+We intend to show that any such definition leads to a refined invariant that differs from $RD_y(\Del,\on)$ by a constant multiplicative factor depending only on combinatorics of splittings used in the recursion.
 In this sense we speak of the uniqueness of the refinement of rational descendant tropical invariants.